masaun/ZK-identity-integration-examples/README.md

-# 【IN PROGRESS】ZK Identity Integration Examples
+# 【IN PROGRESS】ZK Identity Library Integration Examples

 # Overview
 - This repo is the experimental repo to test the integrations with the various ZK identity related libraries such as: